Jonathan Fabbro

-Jonathan Fabbro (born 16 January 1982) is an Argentine-born Paraguayan convicted felon and a former footballer who played as an attacking midfielder.
+Jonathan Fabbro (born 16 January 1982) is an Argentine-born Paraguayan former footballer who played as an attacking midfielder.
 In 2019, he was sentenced to fourteen years in jail for abuse of children.

 Born in Argentina, he became a naturalised citizen of Paraguay and played for its national football team.
 He is the brother of former footballer Darío Fabbro.

 Career

 Early career

 Fabbro commenced his football career at Asociación Atlética Argentinos Juniors and remained there for 9 years, going through all of the youth divisions at the club.
 When he hoped to make the step to the first-team at the age of 17, Fabbro had the opportunity to trial with Spanish club Real Betis, where Carlos Griguol was the coach.
 Fabbro awakened the interest of Mallorca who did not doubt in signing him, there he played 5 games before returning to Argentina.

 Boca Juniors

 In 2002, Fabbro returned from Spain's RCD Mallorca to join Boca Juniors Reserves and Academy.
 On 5 May 2002, Fabbro debuted for the first-team of Boca Juniors in a 2–1 home victory against Velez Sarsfield, where he was coached by Óscar Tabárez.
 Fabbro then went on to play for the club's first-team in a match against Independiente.
 In 2003, Fabbro returned to play for the Boca Juniors first-team in four more matches, where he would score one goal against Rosario Central in a match which Boca Juniors lost 7-2 having fielded the majority of the first-team with youth-team players.
 Fabbro would also participate in three continental matches, scoring one goal against Colón de Santa Fé in the 2003 Copa Sudamericana.
 Fabbro was eclipsed by players such as Juan Roman Riquelme, Walter Gaitán and the Brazilian Iarley.
 He did not play much in the first-team, but was a starting player in the reserve-team.
 With the arrival of Carlos Bianchi as coach at Boca Juniors, Fabbro lost gametime with the first-team.
 At Boca Juniors, Fabbro scored 2 goals in 9 games.
 At Boca Juniors, Fabbro's other teammates included Roberto Abbondanzieri, Rolando Schiavi, Sebastian Battaglia, Carlos Tevez, Abel Balbo, Guillermo Barros Schelotto, Hungarian Róbert Waltner and Japanese Naohiro Takahara.